-You miss 100% of the shots you never take. - Wayne Gretzky
+You miss 100% of the shots you never take. - Wayne Gretzke

-John Blanchard found the beauty of taking risks.
+John Blanchard found the beauty of making a risky move in the face of the unexpected.
 Writer, Max Lucado tells John's poignant story.
 John, checking out a book from a Florida library, found his eyes and soul riveted by penciled notes and observations in the margin.

 Written by an obviously insightful and lucid mind, John embarked on a mission to find the previous reader.
 Inscribed in the front of the book was a name, Miss Hollis Maynell.